 How to Identify Himalayan Balsam

 Himalayan balsam takes the title of Britain’s tallest annual plant, growing to 2.5 metres tall or more.
-Like all plants, the time of year, the local climate and its lifecycle are factors which influence its appearance.
+Like all plants, the time of year, the local climate and its lifecycle are factors which influence Himalayan balsam identification.

 - The Himalayan balsam (Impatiens glandulifera) is an upright, annual plant.